Q. What are the event dates of the SLS World Tour?

 Q. What is ISX instant scoring?

 A. ISX stands for the Instant Scoring Experience (www.isxscoring.com).
-The ISX judging dials and system provide instant, real-time results for every trick and updates these standings to arena displays, announcers, the ESPN TV broadcast and even the online fantasy league instantly
+The ISX judging dials and system provide instant, real-time results for every trick and updates these standings to arena displays, announcers, the FOX Sports 1 TV broadcast and even the online Fantasy League instantly.

 Q. What does ISX do for the event?